7 Fun Shooting Games for Kids

 The dribblers are going to be in the baseline corner.

-The goal for the dribbler is to dribble the ball in a sprint around the half court and make a "home run" and the shooter's object is to score and get the dribbler out of the game.
+The goal for the dribbler is to dribble the ball in a sprint around the half-court and make a "home run" and the shooter's object is to score and get the dribbler out of the game.

-The dribblers get a point if their player manages to dribble the ball all around the half court and a shooter does not manage to score.
+The dribblers get a point if their player manages to dribble the ball all around the half-court and a shooter does not manage to score.

 You can play the game to 10 points and then switch the roles.

 Divide the team into groups of 3 or 5 and make sure that everybody has the ball.
-Then, determine two spots on the floor which are going to represent the places where the shots will be taken.
+Then, determine two spots on the floor that are going to represent the places where the shots will be taken.
 Those shots need to be beyond the comfort zone of your age group.

 Make your groups stand in line which is a few meters from the designated shooting spot.